Klaus Lederer

-Klaus Lederer (born 21 March 1974) is a German politician of The Left who served as Deputy Mayor and Senator for Culture and Europe in the Berlin state government between December 2016 to April 2023.
+Klaus Lederer (born 21 March 1974) is a German independent politician (until 2024 The Left, previously PDS) who served as Deputy Mayor and Senator for Culture and Europe in the Berlin state government between December 2016 to April 2023.
 He is also a member of the Abgeordnetenhaus of Berlin since 2001.
 He previously served as chairman of the Berlin branch of The Left from 2006 to 2016.
 He was the lead candidate for his party in the 2016, 2021 and 2023 state elections.
+He left Die Linke alongside four others in 2024 following an internal conflict surrounding the party's official position on the war in Gaza.

 Early life and education

 Lederer was born in Schwerin and grew up in Frankfurt an der Oder, where he attended Polytechnic Secondary School.
 In 1988, the family moved to Hohenschönhausen in Berlin.
 There he attended Heinrich-Hertz-Oberschule in Friedrichshain, studying mathematics and science and earning his Abitur in 1992.
 He then spent a year in youth social work before studying law at the Humboldt University of Berlin.
 He passed the first state law examination in 1998.
 After his studies, he did one year of civilian service in senior citizen care.
 He then worked on his dissertation on Privatization in the water sector at the Law Faculty of Humboldt University, where he received his doctorate in 2004.
 In February 2005, Lederer received the Carl Goerdeler Award from the Carl and Anneliese Goerdeler Foundation Leipzig and the Deutsches Institut für Urbanistik for his doctoral thesis, as well as the John Desmond Bernal Award from the Rosa Luxemburg Foundation Brandenburg.
 In February 2006, he passed the second state law examination.